nchaloult/gambling-discord-bot/README.md

 * Bet on the outcome of other players' gambles
 * Be able to steal from other players with a high risk
 	* (Maybe?)

+## Dev Operation Instructions

+To restart all apps on a project's Heroku dyno, run:

+$ heroku dyno:restart